-This literature review is undoubtedly important because epidemiological data show that, among the violence against children, physical abuse is the most recurrent.
-It is common knowledge that physical violence (characterized as a violent and intentional action to hurt, causing pain and suffering to the child, and may or may not leave evident marks on his body) (GAWRYSZEWSKI et al, 2009) impairs the development and behavior of the child, often causing psychological and physical disorders that will accompany him/her in his/her life.
+This literature review is undoubtedly important because epidemiological data show that, among the violence practiced against children, physical abuse is the most recurrent.
+It is common knowledge that physical violence (characterized as a violent and intentional action intended to hurt, cause pain and suffering to the child, which may or may not leave obvious marks on the child's body) (GAWRYSZEWSKI et al, 2009) impairs the child's development and behavior, often leading to psychological and physical disorders that will accompany the child throughout his or her life.

-Inbora is the most notified type, physical violence against children is considered only the "tip of the iceberg" (FALEIROS, MATIAS, BAZON, 2009).
-Another aspect to be mentioned is that, although there is a discrepancy about the most affected gender (Farias et al, 2016; Carvalho et al., 2009; Martins and De Mello Jorge, 2009; Valente et al., 2015; Gawryszewski et al., 2009; Barreto et al., 2012; Bathroom et al., 2014), most studies report that child physical violence is carried out and, in most cases, within the victim's home, being reported by fathers, mothers or family members (Farias et al, 2016; Martins and De Mello Jorge, 2009; Gawryszewski et al., 2009; Barreto et al., 2012; Mascarenhas, 2010;).
+Although it is the most reported type, physical violence against children is considered only the "tip of the iceberg" (FALEIROS, MATIAS, BAZON, 2009).
+Another aspect to be mentioned is that, although there is discrepancy about the most affected gender (Farias et al, 2016; Carvalho et al., 2009; Martins and de Mello Jorge, 2009; Valente et al., 2015; Gawryszewski et al., 2009; Barreto et al., 2012; Banheiro et al, 2014), most studies report that child physical violence occurs, in most cases, within the victim's home, being inflicted by fathers, mothers, or family members (Farias et al, 2016; Martins and de Mello Jorge, 2009; Gawryszewski et al., 2009; Barreto et al., 2012; Mascarenhas, 2010;).

-Therefore, with the usual convivence between victims and aggressors, many real cases can be considered in the statistics This fact contributes in a worrying way to the numerical under dimensioned of this crime, which must be urgently analyzed, addressed, and disseminated by the competent bodies (Valente et al., 2015; Farias et al., 2016; Costa et al., 2007; Franzin et al., 2014; Gawryszewski et al., 2009; Carvalho et al., 2009; Mascarenhas et al., 2010; Rocha and Moras, 2011; Barreto et al., 2012; Rolim, 2014).
-This alarming data also contributes to the determination of a series of vulnerability indicators, in addition to physical and psychological damage and child development (Martins and De Mello Jorge, 2009; Gawryskewski et al., 2009; Mascarenhas, 2010; Barreto et al., 2010; Farias et al., 2016).
+Therefore, there being the habitual coexistence between victims and aggressors, many real cases may be disregarded in the statistics This fact contributes worryingly to the numerical undersizing of this crime, which must be urgently analyzed, faced and disclosed by the competent bodies (Valente et al., 2015; Farias et al., 2016; Costa et al., 2007; Franzin et al., 2014; Gawryszewski et al., 2009; Carvalho et al., 2009; Mascarenhas et al., 2010; Rocha and Moras, 2011; Barreto et al., 2012; Rolim, 2014).
+Such alarming data also contributes to the determination of a series of vulnerability indicators, in addition to physical and psychological damage and child development (Martins e de Mello Jorge, 2009; Gawryskewski et al., 2009; Mascarenhas, 2010; Barreto et al., 2010; Farias et al., 2016).

-According to the legal aspects, it is understood that the fight against child abuse is recent: despite the violence and child exploitation being addressed in 1927, only after the sanction of Law No. 8069 of July 13, 1990, which originated the ECA (1989), was the right of the child to be protected and protected, individuals in situations of social vulnerability.
+According to the legal aspects, it is understood that the fight against child abuse is recent: although child violence and exploitation were addressed in 1927, it was only after the enactment of Law n.
+8069 of July 13, 1990, which originated the ECA (1989), that the right of children to protection and support was guaranteed, as well as the right of individuals in situations of social vulnerability.

-Although much has been heard about child violence in the media, the existence of the omission and passivity of society around it is undeniable.
-This is due to the lack of knowledge of the mechanisms of notification by the population in general, the fear of the child in denouncing and the naturalization of physical violence as a disciplinary action, generating the non-recognition of this practice of punishment as a crime (CRESPO et al. 2011; ZAMBON et al. 2012; RIBEIRO, 2014).
+Although much is heard about child violence in the media, the existence of society's omission and passivity around it is undeniable.
+This is due to the lack of knowledge of the reporting mechanisms by the general population, the fear of the child to report and the naturalization of physical violence as a disciplinary action, generating the non-recognition of this practice of punishment as a crime (CRESPO et al. 2011; ZAMBON et al. 2012; RIBEIRO, 2014).

-And the studies found do not mention data on the involvement of dentists in complaints and physical violence, even with the significant amount of injuries in the head and neck region (Carvalho et al., 2009; Barreto et al., 2010; Valente et al., 2015), it is suggested that that omission and passivity may unfortunately also be present in the dental field, despite the professional duty to ensure the health and dignity of the patient, also in cases of child violence (article 9 of the Code of Dental Ethics) and mandatory for it to expose and denounce such child crime, even in the face of uncertainty about it (VELOSO et al. 2018).
+Although the works found do not mention data on the involvement of dentists in reports of physical violence, even with the expressive amount of injuries in head and neck region (Carvalho et al., 2009; Barreto et al., 2010; Valente et al, 2015), it is suggested that that omission and passivity may, unfortunately, also be present in the dental field, notwithstanding the professional duty to care for the patient's health and dignity, also in cases of child violence (Article 9 of the Code of Dental Ethics) and the obligation of the same to expose and report such child crime, even in the face of uncertainty about it (VELOSO et al. 2018).